Ravi Verma's depiction of the abduction of Sita in the Ramayana

 - Abduction Is Love: Averted; Ravana kidnaps Sita, wanting her for himself, but she refuses every one of his advances and remains faithful to her husband.

-- An Aesop - One has to be good to one's parents.
-Parents should not begrudge their children.
+- An Aesop: One has to be good to one's parents.
+Parents should not begrudge their children or stepchildren.
 One should be careful not to shoot humans while hunting.
 An exception to family loyalty: if your brother is pursuing a disastrous course of action that will destroy one's kingdom (Vibeeshna)

 - Artistic License

-- Badass Adorable - Rama's sons Lava and Kusha.
+- Badass Adorable: Rama's sons Lava and Kusha.
 They're sweet kids and superb singers, but in a fight, no one other than Rama can defeat them.
 As for the rest, it's just one Curb-Stomp Battle after another.
+They only start the fight because they like the horse that their father has been parading through the countryside, and think a fight will be fun.

 - Beauty Is Never Tarnished

-- Being Good Sucks - Rama's life is full of it because of his insistence on being good.
+- Being Good Sucks: Rama's life is full of it because of his insistence on being good or dutiful.

 - Also played straight in the tale of Big Bad Ravana and his younger brother Vibheeshana.
 Vibheeshana allies himself with Rama and against his brother.
 When Lanka is defeated and Ravana is killed, Vibheeshana is crowned emperor.

-- Death By Despair - Dasaratha died of a broken heart, although it was also in part due to the curse he'd gotten from his hunting accident.
+- Death by Despair: Dasaratha dies of a broken heart, although it is also in part due to the curse he'd gotten from his hunting accident.

-- Disk One Nuke - Ok...This isn't a game, but Rama gains the weapons of the gods early on in the story, before he faced any enemies.
+- Disk One Nuke: Rama gains the weapons of the gods early on in the story, before he faces any enemies.

-- Everything Is Better With Monkeys - Rama and Laxman defeat the whole fearsome demon army of Ravan with a ragtag army of monkeys.
+- Everything Is Better With Monkeys: Rama and Laxman defeat the whole fearsome demon army of Ravana with a ragtag army of monkeys.

 - Exact Words: When a crowd of people want to follow Rama into the forest as he leaves Ayodhya, he tells all men and women to go home.
 When he comes back 14 years later, he finds that the hijras, being neither, stayed where he gave the speech.
 He was so impressed, he granted hijras the boon to confer blessings on people during auspicious inaugural occasions like childbirth and weddings.
 This boon is the origin of badhai, in which hijras sing, dance, and give blessings.

-- Faking the Dead- Ravana shoves Rama's dead head at Sita's feet to convince her that he is dead.
+- Faking the Dead: Ravana shoves Rama's dead head at Sita's feet to convince her that he is dead.
 Of course, Rama is not dead and the head is fake but it does reduce Sita to tears.
+Fortunately, one of Ravana's wives Sarama informs Sita of the truth.

 - For Massive Damage: Ravana's belly button.

-- Gilded Cage - Although a prisoner, Sita is kept in a beautiful palace for a year, with servants and everything.
+- Gilded Cage: Although a prisoner, Sita is kept in a beautiful palace for a year, with servants and everything.
+Instead of living in the lavish palace, however, she remains in the garden.

-- Good Hair, Evil Hair - Suparnaka's copper hair is used to describe her more puerile character.
-Sita by contrast is decribed as having long black hair.
+- Good Hair, Evil Hair: Suparnaka's copper hair is used to describe her more puerile character.
+Sita by contrast is described as having long black hair.

-- Not to mention a complete shield of arrows he makes to stop demons from polluting a fire sacrifice.
-He also sends a demon flying hundreds of miles out to sea with a single shot.
+- He creates a complete shield of arrows to stop demons from polluting a fire sacrifice.
+He also sends one of the demons flying hundreds of miles out to sea with a single shot.

-- Or single-handedly defeating 14000 demons and two of Ravana's Dragons, whom even the Gods couldn't beat.
+- He single-handedly defeats 14000 demons and two of Ravana's Dragons, whom even the Gods couldn't beat.

-- Dasharatha as well.
-He gets his name because he's capable of fighting enemies surrounding him in ten directions, including up and down.
-How can we fail to mention his skill of hitting the target dead on only by hearing the noise it makes?
+- Dasharatha gets his name because he's capable of fighting enemies surrounding him in ten directions, including up and down.
+He is capable of hitting the target dead on only by hearing the noise it makes, although he gets into some serious trouble when he accidentally kills an ascetic this way.

 - Loophole Abuse: Big Bad Ravana wishes to never be defeated by any God, making only an exception for humans since he thinks they don't amount to much.
 Of course, the (technically) human Rama defeats him.